atomist-skills/eslint-skill/README.md

     options are available:

-    * **Raise pull request for default branch; commit to other branches** - with this option fixes to pushes to the repository's default branch will be submitted via a pull request; fixes to pushes on other branches will be committed straight onto the branch
+    * **Raise pull request for default branch; commit to other branches** - with this option, fixes on the default branch will be submitted via a pull request; fixes on other branches will be committed straight onto the branch
-    * **Raise pull request for default branch only** - with this option fixes to pushes to the repository's default branch will be submitted via a pull request; pushes to other branches will not be fixed
+    * **Raise pull request for default branch only** - with this option, fixes on the default branch will be submitted via a pull request; fixes on other branches will not be persisted
-    * **Raise pull request for any branch** - with this option fixes to pushes to any branch will be submitted via a pull request
+    * **Raise pull request for any branch** - with this option, fixes on all branches will be submitted via a pull request
-    * **Commit to default branch only** - with this option fixes to pushes to the repository's default branch will be committed straight to the branch; pushes to other branches will not be fixed
+    * **Commit to default branch only** - with this option, fixes on the default branch will be committed straight to the branch; fixes on other branches will not be persisted
-    * **Commit to any branch** - with this option fixes to pushes any branch will be committed straight to the branch
+    * **Commit to any branch** - with this option, fixes on all branches will be committed straight to the branch
     * **Do not run --fix**

-    Pull requests that get raised by this skill will automatically have reviewers assigned based on the person who pushed code.
-Pull requests that are not needed any longer, eg because all lint violations were fixed manually, are closed automatically.
+    Pull requests that get raised by this skill will automatically have a reviewer assigned based on the person who pushed code.
+Pull requests that are not needed any longer, i.e., because all lint violations were fixed manually, are closed automatically.

 1. **Determine repository scope**